 The structured arrangement reduces her total tax liability over time to only \$403,000 saving her a minimum of \$64,000.
 Her CPA points out the clear advantage of paying total taxes of \$403,000 over 17 years versus \$467,000 in year one and enthusiastically recommends she structure her settlement.

-Perhaps even more important than the superior tax advantage which restores fairness to her settlement, structuring fills the void left by the termination and allows her to resume her customary lifestyle for the remainder of her normal working life expectancy.
+Perhaps even more important than the superior tax advantage, structuring fills the void left by the termination and allows her to resume her customary lifestyle for the remainder of her normal working life expectancy.